New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 What To Learn And How To Practice

-How system design interviews are actually scored
+How are system design interviews actually scored?

 Interviewers care less about the perfect answer and more about how you reason: clarifying requirements, estimating scale, choosing components, and naming tradeoffs out loud.
 Silence and jumping straight to a diagram both hurt you.